Back to All Events

 When suicide is present, therapy moves into territory where there are no easy answers, no formulas, and no guarantees.
 These moments require therapists to go all the way in—to remain fully present in the face of desperation, uncertainty, and real risk.
 At the same time, we must carefully assess safety, capacity, and our own limits, while functioning within the realities of mandated reporting and professional responsibility.

-This two-day professional training offers a Natural Processing, somatically based approach to suicide assessment and intervention.
-Participants will learn how to work with suicidal clients without retreating from the intensity of the moment or relying solely on protocols.
-Instead, the training emphasizes tracking resilience, pacing the process, and staying relationally engaged at the edge of collapse.
+This two-day professional training offers a somatically based and process-oriented approach to suicide assessment and intervention, based on the principles of Natural Processing.
+Participants will learn how to work with suicidal clients without retreating from the intensity of the moment.
+Instead, the training emphasizes tracking resilience, pacing the process, and staying relationally engaged at the edge of clients’ overwhelm.

 Rather than avoiding suicidal material out of fear of “making things worse,” we explore how careful somatic and emotional tracking can reveal emerging resilience that is often hidden beneath despair.
 When therapists are able to stay present with “not knowing,” clients may discover a new capacity to tolerate sensation, emotion, and thought—sometimes finding possibility where only a dead end had seemed to exist.